-Join us for our NEW Service:
+Join Us for our Sermon Series:

 White Bear Lake United Methodist Church is a community of people striving to walk in the path of Jesus.
 Though we are unified in our mission, we are diverse in our thoughts, beliefs, and actions.
 As a practice, we believe religion and faith is a dialogue, not a dictate.
 We invite you to explore our belief statements and hold them in conversation with us and with one another.

-We believe that Jesus is our primary pathway to God at the same time we respect other pathways to God.
+- We believe that Jesus is our primary pathway to God at the same time we respect other pathways to God.

-We believe in taking the Bible seriously but not literally.
+- We believe in taking the Bible seriously but not literally.

-We believe God lives and moves among each one of us.
+- We believe God lives and moves among each one of us.

-We believe the kingdom of God is a present reality, not just a future one, and that we each have a role in contributing to its presence.
+- We believe the kingdom of God is a present reality, not just a future one, and that we each have a role in contributing to its presence.